LeopoldPrime/Leopolds-Macro-Hub/README.md

 - [ ] **UI Overhaul to allow more customization**
   - A complete overhaul of the user interface to provide extensive customization options.

+Thank you for choosing Leopold's Macro Hub.
+I hope you find our macros helpful and enjoy your gaming experience!